Pro-Youth Film Critiques

 Brick

-This detective movie is no "Veronica Mars," but worth checking out for a strong, smart, teenaged hero.
+This detective movie is no "Veronica Mars," but worth checking out for a strong, smart teenaged hero.
 2005.
 Starring Joseph Gordon-Levitt, Nora Zehetner, and Richard Roundtree. |

 |